 Figure 4: Area (~5.7 ha) within which critical habitat for Brook Spike-primrose is found at Thetis Lake Regional Park.
 This area is managed by the Capital Regional District.
 The area of critical habitat within this area is approximately 3.3 ha.
-The critical habitat parcel 944_01 is bounded by a polygon as follows: Commencing at a point with coordinates 466052, 5368656; thence east in a straight line to point 466267, 5368656; thence south in a straight line to the boundary of Thetis Lake Regional Park; thence northeast along the boundary to a point due south of the commencement point; thence in a straight line north to the commencement point (Zone 10 NAD 1983).

 7.2.
-Schedule of studies to identify critical habitat
+Schedule of Studies to Identify Critical Habitat